runtimeverification/k/web/pages/projects.md

 - **[KEVM (Sep 2017 - Present)](https://jellopaper.org/)**

   KEVM is the K semantics of the [Ethereum Virtual Machine](https://ethereum.org/en/developers/docs/evm/).
-  It passes all of the Ethereum Test Suite, and is used for verifying EVM programs.
+  It passes all the Ethereum Test Suite, and is used for verifying EVM programs.

 - **[IELE (Oct 2016 - Present)](https://ielelang.org/)**